 You should copy the base URLs directly from the catalog rather than trying to construct them manually.

-Rackspace Cloud Identity returns an endpoint with your account ID.
+The Identity service returns an endpoint with your account ID.
 Note the following information about account ID:

-- Account ID from Cloud Identity is the same as the Project ID given
+- Account ID from Identity is the same as the Project ID given

 X-Project-IDheader set.
 (You might also see account ID or project ID referred to as tenant ID.)